madEffort/django-mini-starbucks/README.md

 ## Key Features

-* Categorize products by category
+- Sort products into their respective categories
-* Add item to cart
+- Place an item in the shopping cart
-* Remove item from cart
+- Delete an item from the shopping cart
-* Order products by size-based pricing
+- Arrange products according to pricing based on size
-* Select payment method
+- Choose a payment method

 ## How To Use